 * A soon-to-be high school graduate wants to know if he can “go into a creative career” with a law degree.
 You silly little boy, the law is where creativity goes to die.
 Hope that helps!
 [Law Admissions Lowdown / U.S. News]

 * What effect will the Supreme Court’s ruling in Miller v.
-Alabama, striking down life sentences without the possibility of parole for juvenile offenders, have in the real world?
+Alabama, regarding life sentences without the possibility of parole for juvenile offenders, have in the real world?
 [New York Times]

-* Coming out of the First Circuit, some good news on attorneys fees for civil rights lawyers.
+* Some good news on attorneys fees for civil rights lawyers.
 [WSJ Law Blog]

 * Speaking of fees, which firms are raking them in as emerging market companies starting emerging onto the M&A scene?
 [American Lawyer]